Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/identity-readme.md

 Configuration is attempted in the above order.
 For example, if values for a client secret and certificate are both present, the client secret will be used.

+## Token Caching
+Token caching is a feature provided by the Azure Identity library that allows apps to:
+- Cache tokens.
+- Improve resilience and performance.
+- Reduce the number of requests made to Azure Active Directory (Azure AD) to obtain access tokens.

+The Azure Identity library offers both in-memory and persistent disk caching.
+For more details, see the [token caching documentation](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Identity_1.9.0/sdk/identity/Azure.Identity/samples/TokenCache.md)

 ## Troubleshooting

-See the [troubleshooting guide](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Identity_1.8.2/sdk/identity/Azure.Identity/TROUBLESHOOTING.md) for details on how to diagnose various failure scenarios.
+See the [troubleshooting guide](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Identity_1.9.0/sdk/identity/Azure.Identity/TROUBLESHOOTING.md) for details on how to diagnose various failure scenarios.

 ### Error handling
 Errors arising from authentication can be raised on any service client method which makes a request to the service.
 This is because the first time the token is requested from the credential is on the first call to the service, and any subsequent calls might need to refresh the token.
 In order to distinguish these failures from failures in the service client Azure Identity classes raise the `AuthenticationFailedException` with details to the source of the error in the exception message as well as possibly the error message.
 Depending on the application these errors may or may not be recoverable.